learn-co-curriculum/puts-print-and-return-readme/README.md

 The return keyword will disrupt the execution of your method.
 If you employ it, your method will return whatever you have explicitly told it to (in this case, "Martha Stewart"), and terminate.

-The explicit use of the `return` keyword is generally avoided many Rubyists.
+The explicit use of the `return` keyword is generally avoided by many Rubyists.

 ###Practicing Return Values